Accessibility statement for www.sunderland.gov.uk

-This website is run by Sunderland City Council.
+This accessibility statement applies to https://www.sunderland.gov.uk run by Sunderland City Council.
 We want as many people as possible to be able to use this website.
 For example, this means you should be able to:

 - change colours, contrast levels and fonts

 - zoom in up to 300% without the text spilling off the screen